 In terms of RQ2, the results indicate that the diversification of a recommendation list using the IA-Select algorithm delivers serendipitous recommendations.
-This confirms results published elsewhere in the literature, which have found that IA-Select improves serendipity.
-Additionally, the iterative decrease of covered interests was associated with greater variety in recommender systems for scientific publications.
-Furthermore, the experiment demonstrated that diversified recommendations are likely to be associated with greater utility for users.
+This confirms results published elsewhere in the literature, which have found that IA-Select improves serendipity (Vargas et al., 2011; Vargas and Castells, 2011).
+For instance, in the domain of movies and music, Vargas and Castells (2011) employed IA-Select for recommender systems and confirmed that it provides unexpected recommendations.
+Additionally, the 372 iterative decrease of covered interests was associated with greater variety in recommender systems for 373 scientific publications.
+Furthermore, the experiment demonstrated that diversified recommendations are scientific publications.
+Furthermore, the experiment demonstrated th likely to be associated with greater utility for users.